Introducing Season Four

 Show Notes

-My Most Memorable Wimbledon (originally titled Wimbledon Lost in Translation) is a travel blog post from the Tall And True writers’ website, written and narrated by Robert Fairhead.
+Twin Souls in the Universe is a short story from the Tall And True writers’ website, written and narrated by Robert Fairhead.

-Read the post on Tall And True: https://www.tallandtrue.com.au/blog/wimbledon-lost-translation
+Read the story on Tall And True: https://www.tallandtrue.com.au/fiction/short-stories/twin-souls-in-the-universe

 Support the podcast: https://supporter.acast.com/tall-and-true-short-reads

-I hope you enjoyed My Most Memorable Wimbledon.
-You can read Wimbledon Lost in Translation and all my short stories, blog posts and other writing at TallAndTrue.com.
-You can also buy my short story collections from the Amazon Kindle, Apple Books, and Kobo online bookstores — links are available in the show notes.
+I hope you enjoyed Mae and Yuri’s dance in the universe as much as I enjoyed writing, editing and narrating it.
+You can read Twin Souls in the Universe and my selected short stories, blog posts and other writings at TallAndTrue.com.
+You can also buy my short story and microfiction collections from the Amazon Kindle, Apple Books, and Kobo online bookstores — links are available in the Show Notes.

-And follow or subscribe to the podcast and rate and review it via your favourite app — doing so helps me share my storytelling.
+In the meantime, search your favourite feed or the podcast website to listen to all 100 episodes and the season trailers.
+And follow or subscribe to the podcast and rate and review it via your favourite podcasting app — doing so helps share my storytelling.

-You can support this podcast financially by making a small one-off or regular donation via the Acast Supporter Page.
+You can support the podcast financially by making a small one-off or regular donation via the Acast Supporter Page.

 Podcast Theme and Sound Effects